Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 Ask the player to make a DC 12 Wisdom saving throw.
 On success, they hear a voice whispering in their mind, "This place is dangerous."
 On failure, the PC believes that this is a spontaneous thought that occured to them.

-***Note:** The whisper/implanted thought is sent by the whispering sprite's whisper ability.
+***Note to the DM:** The whisper/implanted thought is sent by the whispering sprite's whisper ability.
 It will potentially reveal itself in the following adventure, "Silentspire Manor: Maritime Machinations".*

 ## House Tour
 The Player will probably want a tour of the manor, the layout of which is detailed in [[Appendix B]].
 The second floor is an array of ten small bedrooms, and the dining area is a large room with a long table with enough space for twenty people.